Friday, March 5, 2010

 Babywearing Overload

 The purpose of this post is to explain the different types of carriers, recommended brands for each type, DIY options and instructions on how to use them.
 I also list places to buy (and NOT buy) and why I am not a Bjorn fan.
-Please email me if you are a WAHM who would like to be added to the recommended list.
-I'd be happy to try out and review your carrier!
 Please understand that this blog is just my opinion and the opinions of babywearers I trust and should never be the only place you research carriers.
-I intend for this to merely be a jumping off point for new babywearers! :)
+I intend for this to merely be a jumping off point for new babywearers!
+I am no longer babywearing myself so this blog is still up for informational purposes but it is NOT going to be kep up to take wit the newest brands.
+There are lots of new great carriers out there.
+Do some homework before buying though. :)

 MEI TEI (MT)